wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

-# 73. The Death of the Mind Is Birth of Wisdom
+# 73. The Death of the Mind Is the Birth of Wisdom

 >You may die a hundred deaths without a break in the mental turmoil.
 Or you may keep your body and die only in the mind.
 The death of the mind is the